-4th Congressional District, Republican
+Chair, 4th Congressional District, Republican

-Current Term 2011-2017
+Current Term 2017-2023

 University of Colorado Regent Sue Sharkey has long been involved in leadership and business in the state and is a proud CU parent.
 She is the mother of three adult children, two of whom graduated from University of Colorado Boulder.

-Sharkey served as a delegate to the Republican National Convention in 2004 and 2008.
+Sharkey served as a delegate to the Republican National Convention in 2004, 2008, 2012 and 2016.
 Her other past leadership roles include president of the Larimer County Republican Women, executive board member of the Larimer County Republicans, member of the Larimer County CORE/Placement Board, Larimer County co-chair of the Women’s Coalition for Victory Campaign and a Cub Scout leader.
 In 2008, she was chosen to participate in the Leadership Program of the Rockies, which develops, strengthens and trains emerging leaders.

 She gained early work experience in her parents’ retail store in Colorado Springs.
 Sharkey learned the family business and eventually took on management of a store.
 When the business was sold, Sharkey went to work for the investigative division of the El Paso County District Attorney’s Office.
 She later embarked on a marketing and public relations career in banking.
 Her proudest and most successful role has been as mom to her three children, all of whom successfully obtained a college education.
 She enjoys her six grandchildren and looks forward to the day they enter into one of the campuses at CU to continue the family’s legacy as CU alumni.